flmnt/pantam/README.md

   # your code here
 ```

-From version 0.1.0 onwards you can also create a `do` method, which is custom post method that also expects an identifier as part of the url.
+From version 0.1.0 onwards you can also create a `do` method, which is a custom post method that also expects an identifier as part of the url.

 ```
 // POST -> /custom-method/{id}